Book of Mormon Overview: Tight vs Loose Translation

-In this section we want to briefly examine the differences between a tight and loose translation of the Book of Mormon.
-This is important because some apologists argue both both theories, but as we will discuss below, it is impossible to switch between tight and loose translation, and the history is very clear that only a tight translation fits with what we know historically.
+If you’ve made it through those fourteen overviews, this section will hopefully help to begin tying it all back together.
+In this section I want to briefly examine the differences between the tight and loose translation theories for the Book of Mormon.
+This is important because some apologists will argue both theories, but as we will discuss below, it is impossible to switch between both a tight and loose translation, and the history is very clear that only a tight translation fits with accounts that we do have.

 Definition of a Tight vs Loose Translation

 For the purposes of this overview, I want to describe what I mean by “tight” and “loose” translation.

 Before I give my definitions for the purpose of this overview, I want to give FAIR Mormon’s full (but incredibly short) write-up of the issue of tight vs loose translation theories:

 "Was Joseph Smith provided with the exact wording of every sentence in the Book of Mormon?
 Was he simply given impressions which he then dictated within the context of his own understanding?
 Was it some combination of the two methods?

 "When my husband was translating the Book of Mormon, I wrote a part of it, as he dictated each sentence, word for word, and when he came to proper names he could not pronounce, or long words, he spelled them out, and while I was writing them, if I made a mistake in spelling, he would stop me and correct my spelling, although it was impossible for him to see how I was writing them down at the time. .?. .
 When he stopped for any purpose at any time he would, when he commenced again, begin where he left off without any hesitation, and one time while he was translating he stopped suddenly, pale as a sheet, and said, "Emma, did Jerusalem have walls around it?"
 When I answered, "Yes," he replied, "Oh!
 I was afraid I had been deceived."
 He had such a limited knowledge of history at the time that he did not even know that Jerusalem was surrounded by walls."